Andrew Thomas

 Page: went from 2696 KB down to 2136 KB Row: went from 2696 KB up to 2136 KB

 Significant compression on uniqueidentifier columns does happen when there are duplicates that allow for compression.
-As the results show there was very clear compression of uniqueidentifier column for non primary key value i.e. when there was ability for compression across multiple similiar values in a page.
+As the results show there was very clear compression of uniqueidentifier column for non primary key value i.e. when there was ability for compression across multiple similar values in a page.
 But for primary key i.e. unique every row, there was no benefit to compression.
-Also important to note that row compression had no effect, which is what I would expect since a uniqueidentifier is as compressed as possible within its datatype.
+Also important to note that row compression had no effect, which is what I would expect since a uniqueidentifier is as compressed as possible within its data type.